dasch-swiss/dsp-metadata-gui/docs/dataset.md

 ## Date Created

-The creation date of the dataset.
+The date when the dataset was first collected.
 Use the date picker to select a date.
 (Optional.)

 ## Date Modified

-The latest modification date of the dataset.
+The date when the dataset was last changed.
 Use the date picker to select a date.
 (Optional.)